axelboc/website-cass/collections/books/sufficient-grace.md

 spineColour: "#332A26"
 ---

 Deceptively simple tale that sucks you in.
+Told in the first person by a young girl living in a strict christian community, from the very first page you know you are in  a totally different world.